Six Ways to Lower Rising Health Costs for Companies

 CAP Tulsa had already invested in a benefits strategy designed to lower costs and improve access.
 Employees had access to $0 imaging, labs, surgeries, primary care, select prescriptions, and generic mail-order medications.

-But a robust benefits package can be hard to remember in the moment an employee actually needs care.
+But all of the options in a robust benefits package can be hard to remember in the moment an employee actually needs care.
 Employees may not know which program applies, default to familiar but higher-cost options, or ask HR for help finding the best pathway.

 CAP Tulsa needed a clear front door for benefits support.